-Due to the Covid-19 pandemic, the BEARR Trust has not held its usual annual conference in London this November.
-Instead, we have held three BEARR webinars exploring the impact of Covid-19 on civil society organisations (CSOs) in Eastern Europe, the Caucasus and Central Asia (the EECCA region) from different angles.
-All three were recorded and the recordings will be available here soon.
+Due to the Covid-19 pandemic, the BEARR Trust could not hold its usual annual conference in London this November.
+Instead, we held three BEARR webinars exploring the impact of Covid-19 on civil society organisations (CSOs) in Eastern Europe, the Caucasus and Central Asia (the EECCA region) from different angles.

 Civil Society Support for Persons with Disabilities

 Thursday 5 November, 14:00 – 15:30 GMT

 This webinar explored how disability CSOs have been supporting persons with disabilities in the EECCA region during the COVID-19 pandemic.
 Particular attention was paid to their activities to address COVID-19’s impact on community inclusion and promote equal rights for persons with disabilities in the complicated context of lockdown, social distancing and economic downturns.

 The following speakers from disability organisations in different parts of the EECCA region shared their experiences of promoting disability rights during the pandemic, the challenges they face, and ideas for future projects:

 - Gulmira Kazakunova: Ravenstvo, Union of People with Disabilities, Kyrgyzstan.
 Presentation.

 - Maia Shishnashvili: Movement for Changes, Georgia – an NGO which supports for young adults with disabilities.
 Presentation.

 - Anna Bitova: Centre for Curative Pedagogics, Russia – an organisation helping children with mental disabilities and autism.
 Presentation.